genx-tech/gx-data/README.md

 ## known issues

+-   hierachy projection - The key field of each layer of the hierachy structure is required for deep populating the target object
+-   retrieveCreated - The query for newly created maybe affected by parrallel updating
 -   retrieveUpdated - The previous query maybe affected by parrallel updating
 -   retrieveDeleted - The deleted returned may differ from actual deletion (when data changes between find and delete)